Skip to Content

 And not just with foreigners either.
 Mexicans are incredibly welcoming, and the longer you stay here, the more they’ll integrate you into the community.

-As one of the top gay destinations in Latin America, Puerto Vallarta is a mecca for LGBTQ+ travelers.
+And as one of the top gay destinations in Latin America, Puerto Vallarta is a mecca for LGBTQ+ travelers.

-My personal experience In Puerto Vallarta
+My experience In Puerto Vallarta

 As soon as I moved here, I felt the magic of Puerto Vallarta (which everyone will tell you about).
 There’s just something about this place.